Meta-Monomorphizing Specializations: Ecosystem-wide Analysis

-To validate the utility of \textit{meta-monomorphizing specializations}, we conducted an ecosystem-wide analysis of public Rust codebases.
+We conducted an ecosystem-wide analysis of public Rust codebases to identify patterns of specialization and quantify the potential benefits of our approach.
 Our evaluation quantifies potential improvements in code maintainability and identifies real-world patterns that could benefit from formal specialization mechanisms, as observed in prior work on language tooling and type system reuse~\cite{Cazzola25b}.
-We made a replication package for the experiment publicly available on \href{https://doi.org/10.5281/zenodo.18499859}{Zenodo}.
+We made a replication package for the experiment publicly available on Zenodo\footnote{\url{https://doi.org/10.5281/zenodo.19442213}}.

 \textbf{Methodology.}\quad We developed a static analysis tool by instrumenting the standard Rust compiler with a custom pass, similarly to what is done in~\cite{Bruzzone26-preprint}.
 The tool operates on the HIR to reconstruct a custom tree representation for every function, trait, and implementation item.
 To identify candidate functions for specialization, we employed a two-stage heuristic: \begin{compactenum} \item \textbf{Grouping}: Functions are grouped based on name similarity and signature compatibility (e.g., the same number and types of parameters). \item \textbf{Structural Similarity}: We compute the \textit{tree edit distance}~\cite{Bille05, Pawlik12, Pawlik15} (TED) between the trees within each group using the ZSS algorithm proposed by Zhang and Shasha~\cite{Zhang89}.
 Similarity, it is normalized as: